Waseem-Hassan-Code/Angular-CRUD-Application/README.md

 Feel free to delve into the detailed documentation, and don't hesitate to provide feedback or reach out if you have any questions.
 Happy coding!

 ## Overview
 Welcome to Angular CRUD application!
-This application demonstrates how to perform basic CRUD operations using Angular for the frontend and JSON-Server for the mock backend.
+This application demonstrates how to perform basic CRUD operations MEAN stack (MongoDB, Express.js, Angular, Node.js)

 ## Branches
 1. main - Angular CRUD application using JSON server.
 2. mean - Angular CRUD application using MEAN stack.

+Following Documentation is for Angular CRUD application using MEAN stack.

 ## Installation
 To get started with the application, follow these steps: